 1965 - A look east from Ivar St. with the Admiral on the left.
 Thanks to Sean Ault for spotting this shot on eBay.
 The theatre was running "Viva Las Vegas," a May 1964 release with Elvis Presley and Ann-Margret.
 The second feature was the March 1965 release "The Rounders" with Glenn Ford and Henry Fonda.
 Bruce Kimmel notes that this program played the week of July 7.

 1965 - A "Viva Las Vegas" lobby card and stills are in the poster case.
 Care for an Orange Julius next door?
 Or a visit to the Haunted House nightclub in the space that was formerly Sardi's?
-Later it was the Cave adult theatre and later yet the Deja Vu strip club.
+Later it was the Cave Theatre and later yet the Deja Vu strip club.
 We get a bit of the nice green Pantages vertical in the next block and the signage for the Pix in the distance on the right.
 The photo was another find of Sean Ault on eBay.
 Thanks!

 1965 - The theatre had Sinatra in the January 1965 release "None But The Brave," along with "Bus Riley's Back in Town," an April 1965 release with Ann-Margret.
 It's a photo by Sid Avery appearing on the site MPTV Images.
 Sorry about the watermark but thought you'd want to see the neon.
 Bruce Kimmel comments: "Fantastic shot.
 The Admiral at this time was doing short runs - this opened on August 18 and played through Saturday the 21st.
 Replaced by 'The Cardinal.'"